 Worms will not stay in your garden unless you give them a good reason to do so.
 One good way to keep worms around is to add plenty of organic material to your garden.

-This is the most common and well-known additive to improve soil drainage.
+Organic material is the most common and well-known additive to improve soil drainage.
 Soil drains better when it contains more organic material, such as compost, manure, and mulch.

 Making compost can take months, depending on how much help the pile has from bacteria and worms.
-However, it is a great way to recycle, including grass clippings, leaves from fall cleanup, and fruit or vegetable scraps from the kitchen.
+However, it is a great way to recycle yard and kitchen scraps, including:

 Sand, Gypsum, or Limestone